nebularthm/DataProcessProject/README.md

 genders that are not either M or F (the only ones given in the data files)- This safeguarding  is done by checking all gender-accessing methods at the start to see if the quieried gendier is either M or F, and if not then an empty data type for that method is returned

+Also, be cautioned that for Question 9 on the complete dataset, the runtime is extremely long, so it is recommeded to shorten the duration of years to minimizze that.

+# JUNIT explained
+For the complete specification, each JUNIT test is split in 3-4 subtests, which either check that the data type returned is correct, or it checks that the potential error cases are correctly safeguarded against.

 Extra credit:
+Not done in this program, however some methods are robust enough to handle multiple cases not specified in the assignment writeup

 ### Notes/Assumptions
 Assumptions made are that all files that this program will access can be relatively/locally pathed to from the data folder